 I’m the first to panic if I put a whopping great spelling mistake in a piece of correspondence.
 Even more… Read more Adventures in Letter Writing No. 48: “They may correct our spelling, but they’ll never take our freedom.”
 (Braveheart Variation)

 Does anyone else find the roots of words interesting?
 I think that’s something we miss now by not using good… Read more Adventures in Letter Writing No. 47: “Here’s to the crazy ones.
 The misfits.”
-(Jack Kerouac)
+(Steve Jobs)

 I like an anniversary.
 Cake normally features doesn’t it but not only that, I do like to marvel at the… Read more Adventures in Letter Writing No. 46: Anyone for cake?